jgalvalisi/AWS/data_viz/readme.md

 - Analysis

-  - The three best-valued unicorns in the world have a valuation above $100B and come from China (Bytedance and SHEN) and the United States (SpaceX)
+  - The three best-valued unicorns in the world have a valuation above $100B and come from China (Bytedance and SHEN) and the United States (SpaceX).
-  - New York is the city with the most unicorns in the world with 152
+  - San Francisco has the most unicorns in the world, with 152.
+  - North America (United States and Canada) has almost 50% of all the unicorns in the world.
-  - Within South America, Brazil is the country with the most unicorns with 21 (76%)
+  - Within South America, Brazil has the most unicorns, with 21 (76%).